strangehurst/PNML.jl/docs/src/pnml.md

 See [*A primer on the Petri Net Markup Language and ISO/IEC 15909-2*](https://www.pnml.org/papers/pnnl76.pdf)(pdf) for more details.
 The rest of this page will hopefully make more sense if you are familiar with the primer's contents.
 Use the RelaxNG Schema as definitive like the 'primer' counsels.

+See [Extending PNML Scope: a Framework to Combine Petri Nets Types](https://www.pnml.org/papers/topnoc-2012.pdf) for concepts relevant to *ISO/IEC 15909-3*.

 Note that the pnml XML file is the working intermediate representation of a suite of tools that use RelaxNG and Schematron for validation of the interchange file's content.